docker/docs/docker-cloud/getting-started/deploy-app/1_introduction.md

 notoc: true
 ---

-In this tutorial you will bring an application to Docker Cloud using either Go or Python.
+In this tutorial you bring an application to Docker Cloud using either Go or Python.
 This tutorial is intended for more advanced beginners who have some experience with web applications, and who want to learn more about multi-container services in Docker Cloud.